 Plastic containers coded 1-PETE or 2-HDPE, not exceeding one gallon, which contained soda, milk, juice, water, bleach, laundry detergent and light cleaning products are acceptable.
+Please crush and remove bottle tops and lids on plastic containers.
 Montclair does not accept Styrofoam, plastic bags, pesticide, motor oil, or antifreeze containers.
 See “COMMINGLED” for collection details.

 Tires (up to 1100 series) are accepted for recycling in Montclair.
 There is a fee of $2.00 per tire without the rim; $5.00 per tire with rim, payable in advance.
 Fees may be paid on weekdays between 8:30 a.m. and 4:30 p.m.
 Tires may only be dropped off at the Public Works Center, 219 North Fullerton Avenue on Wednesday or Friday between 2 and 4 p.m. or Saturday between 9 a.m. and 4 p.m.
 NOTE: fees cannot be collected on Saturday when the office is closed.

 Residential recyclables are collected curbside on one day each week, depending on the Collection Area in which the residence is located.
-For the purpose of recycling collection, the Township is divided into four (4) “areas”, displayed in the Areas Map found below:
+For the purpose of recycling collection, the Township is divided into four (4) “areas”.

 Area A: Thursdays